 - materials with little or no substantial text (such as colouring books, stationery, agendas, notebooks, forms, calendars, postcards, posters, alerts, bulletins, materials that are mainly hyperlinks)

 - materials in poor physical condition or formats we cannot preserve long-term such as non-commercial grade CDs or DVDs

 - newsletters and annual reports from local groups of local interest

 See "Deposit on request" in the Legal Deposit of Publications Regulations for the complete list.

 Authority for legal deposit

-A publisher or producer can deduct the cost of labour and material used to produce the deposited copies as a business expense.
+You may deduct the cost of labour and material used to produce the deposited copies as a business expense.
 The market value of the material is not deductible.
-For more details on the maximum deduction and for any exemptions, contact the Canada Revenue Agency.
+Contact the Canada Revenue Agency for more details on the maximum deduction and for any exemptions.

 Depositing material with LAC does not mean that you have registered copyright.
-For questions about copyright, contact the Client Service Centre at the Canadian Intellectual Property Office.
+Contact the Canadian Intellectual Property Office for questions about copyright.

 Use of personal information

-Any information collected during the legal deposit process, including personal information such as a creator’s year of birth or nationality, may be made publicly available through one or more of our online cataloguing products.
-Our recording of this information, which helps us to properly credit creators, publishers and producers for their works, and ultimately helps people find those works, meets internationally recognized standards of bibliographic description.
+Information we collect from you (including personal information such as a creator’s year of birth or nationality), may be made publicly available in our online catalogues.
+We record this information to properly credit creators, publishers and producers for their works, and to help people find these works.
+Our cataloguing records meet internationally recognized standards of bibliographic description.